-2. Lights Are Illuminating, but Not Properly Cooling
+2. Not Properly Cooling

 - Ensure there is sufficient power being supplied to the RV via external shore power. - Make sure the refrigerator is level. - Allow sufficient time for the refrigerator to cool.
 Loading chilled and frozen foods will help to cool the unit faster.